godot-rust/book/src/recipes/editor-plugin/inspector-plugins.md

 ![After](./images/after.png)

-Add requires to Rust (in Rust folder, where is Cargo.toml):
+Add this dependency to Rust with the shell in the same directory as `Cargo.toml`.

 ```bash
 cargo add rand